azariak/portfolio/README.md

     - Please do not remove the footer or Github link giving me credit for creating this website.

 TODO:
+- Fix mobile rendering
 - Refact app.jsx into many subdirectories and files
-- Consider footer modal (lean against)
 - Improve default answers
-- Fix mobile rendering